India's Richest 1% Own More Than 40% Of Total Wealth: Oxfam

 Secondary sources like Forbes and Credit Suisse have been used to look at the wealth inequality and billionaire wealth in the country, while government sources like NSS, Union budget documents, parliamentary questions, etc have been used to corroborate arguments made through out the report.

-On the other hand, approximately 64% of the total Rs 14.83 lakh crore in Goods and Services Tax came from bottom 50%of the population in 2021-22, with only 3% of GST coming from the top 10%.
+On the other hand, approximately 64% of the total Rs 14.83 lakh crore in Goods and Services Tax (GST) came from bottom 50 per cent of the population in 2021-22, with only 3% of GST coming from the top 10 per cent.

 Oxfam said the total number of billionaires in India increased from 102 in 2020 to 166 in 2022.